Baby Congestion: Decoding Baby's Snot

 Newborn Congestion

 Any parent with a baby under three months of age should be wary of newborn congestion.
 A stuffy nose or cold in a newborn can take a turn for the worse due to their weak immune systems.
-If your newborn is experiencing a stuffy or runny nose, make an appointment with your pediatrician.
+If your baby has a stuffy or runny nose, make an appointment with your pediatrician.

 Infant Congestion

-In infants over three months of age, a stuffy and runny nose is not as major an issue.
-It’s easy for little noses to become congested because there isn’t much space.
-There are over 200 different cold viruses, and your baby doesn’t have any immunity to them until they pick them up.
-The average adult has between two and four colds a year.
-Just imagine how many of those your sensitive baby can develop.
+A stuffy and runny nose isn’t a major concern in infants older than three months.
+It’s easy for little noses to become congested, because there isn’t much space.
+There are more than 200 different cold viruses, and your baby doesn’t have any immunity until they get sick with one.
+The average adult has two to four colds a year.
+Imagine how many your sensitive baby can develop.
 A runny nose doesn’t always mean a cold, however.
-In the winter, your baby’s nose tries to protect itself when you go out into the cold air.
-It creates more mucus to keep their nose moist and clear of particles.
+In the winter, your baby’s nose tries to protect itself from the cold air.
+It creates more mucus to keep the nose moist and clear of particles.

 Baby Mucus Colors